rdesoky/JSPromise/README.md

 Promise
 =========
 Require about 150 lines of javascript code to utilize Promise class for implementing asynchronous processes with chaining, series and joining capabilities.

+js-promise supports AMD loaders.

 package.json
 ------------